This article has links to products and services we recommend, which we may make a commission from.

 By the time we took the food tour, we had already been in Lisbon for a few days and had already tasted bacalhau.

 However, we didn’t know about the delightful salt cod fish fritters until the food tour.

-The food tour we took with Taste of Lisboa focuses on hidden food gems.
+The Lisbon food tour we took focuses on hidden food gems.
 And it was at one of the stops where we first savored these delightful little bites.

 The salt cod fish fritters were fresh, lightly fried and incredibly tasty.
 We sampled them alongside a tomato rice and bean dish known as arroz de feijaos.